DGUV Information 201-056

 Competitive advantages and image promotion

-Companies that meet the requirements of the DGUV Information 201-057 can also use this as a competitive advantage.
-Compliance with strict safety requirements signals to customers, clients and partners that the company attaches great importance to occupational safety and is prepared to invest in the health of its employees.
-This not only promotes the company’s image, but can also be a decisive advantage in tenders and projects.
+Companies that comply with the requirements of the DGUV Information 201-056 can also use this as a competitive advantage.
+Compliance with strict safety requirements signals to customers, clients, and partners that the company places a high value on occupational safety and is willing to invest in the health of its employees.
+This not only enhances the company’s image but can also be a decisive advantage in tenders and projects.

-In addition, the implementation of the DGUV Information 201-057 offers companies the opportunity to position themselves as pioneers in occupational safety.
-Especially in sectors where the risk of accidents is particularly high, companies can take on a leading role through innovative safety concepts and compliance with the strict DGUV regulations and thus set themselves apart from the competition.
+In addition, the implementation of the DGUV Information 201-056 offers companies the opportunity to position themselves as pioneers in occupational safety.
+Particularly in industries where the risk of accidents is especially high, companies can take a leading role through innovative safety concepts and compliance with the strict DGUV guidelines, thereby setting themselves apart from the competition.

 Economic advantages

-In addition to the human and ethical benefits, compliance with the DGUV Information 201-057 also brings economic benefits.
-By reducing accidents at work and downtime, the costs for sick days and consequential accident costs are significantly reduced.
-This leads to a direct reduction in the burden on companies.
-Every company that takes measures to prevent accidents is thus investing in a more stable and continuous work performance of its workforce.
+In addition to the human and ethical benefits, compliance with the DGUV Information 201-056 also brings economic benefits.
+By reducing workplace accidents and absenteeism, the costs associated with sick days and the consequences of accidents are significantly lowered.
+This results in direct relief for companies.
+Every company that implements accident prevention measures is thus investing in more stable and consistent work performance from its workforce.

 Companies also benefit from the implementation of the DGUV-regulations, companies also benefit from a reduction in liability risks.
 In the event of an accident at work, companies can prove that all necessary safety measures have been taken to minimize the risk to employees.
 This can mitigate potential legal disputes and reduce the financial risk for the company.